-Note: During the 2019-2020 school year, the NSDA will continue to pilot an alternative district qualification system featuring streamlined rules that, among other changes, eliminate the traditional up/down system.
+Note: In 2020, the Board of Directors voted to make the Congressional Debate pilot qualification rules the permanent set of rules governing districts.
+During the 2020-2021 school year, the NSDA will continue to pilot an alternative district qualification system for speech and debate featuring streamlined rules that, among other changes, eliminate the traditional up/down system.
 District tournaments may choose to use the pilot rules, provided 60 days advance notice is given to the district.
-Districts may opt in to run the pilot Debate method, pilot Speech method, and/or pilot Congress method.
-Districts may choose to run one, two, three, or none of these pilot methods.
-To opt in, district chairs will select that they will run the pilot(s) on their "District Dates Form" on Tabroom.com by November 30, 2019.
+Districts may opt in to run the pilot debate method and/or pilot speech method.
+Districts may choose to run one, both, or none of these pilot methods.
+To opt in, district chairs will select that they will run the pilot(s) on their "District Dates Form" on Tabroom.com by November 30, 2020.
 Please refer to the separate document titled "District Tournament Pilot Speech and Debate Manual" for additional information.
 You can also visit www.speechanddebate.org/pilot-district-qualification-method to learn more.
+The pilot qualification rules in speech and debate will permanently become the sole set of rules governing district tournaments in 2021-2022.